 A rental property purchased through a self-directed IRA is legally owned exclusively by the IRA.
 The IRA owner is prohibited from spending even one night on the property, according to the IRS.
 Doing otherwise can disqualify the entire IRA.

 There are circumstances where Unrelated Business Income Tax (UBIT) and Unrelated Debt-Financed Income (UDFI) tax apply to the assets within your IRA.

 Repairs, upgrades, minor fixes or improvements are all a part of managing real estate, but when your self-directed IRA is the property owner, you may run into Sweat Equity rules.

 Penalties Associated with Prohibited Dealings

-Under Internal Revenue Code section 4975(a), the standard rule is that if a prohibited transaction occurs, there is a starting penalty tax of 15% of the amount involved in the transaction, which is imposed on any disqualified person engaged in the prohibited transaction.
-And if the prohibited transaction isn’t corrected within the current tax year, the penalty tax increases to 100% of the transaction amount.
+Under Internal Revenue Code section 4975(a), the standard rule is that prohibited transactions can lead to a starting penalty of 15% of the transaction amount, which is imposed on disqualified persons involved in the transaction.
+If the prohibited transaction is not corrected in the current tax year, this penalty increases to 100% of the amount of the transaction.